 It’s Spring!
 During spring there are many holidays and celebrations, including Easter, and Mother’s Day.
-One very important holiday that we celebrate in America on the last Monday in May, Memorial Day.
+One important holiday observed on the last Monday in May is Memorial Day.
+Memorial Day is a federal holiday in the U.S and often marks the beginning of summer.
 Why do we celebrate Memorial Day?
 Find out below with these Memorial Day Facts for Kids.

 What is Memorial Day?

 Some people get Memorial Day and Veteran’s Day confused.
-Veteran’s Day is a day to honor all of the men and women who have served in the US armed forces, Memorial Day to to honor those who lost their lives.
+Veteran’s Day is a day to honor all of the men and women who have served in the US armed forces, and Memorial Day to honor those who lost their lives in war.

 When is Memorial Day?

 Memorial Day is celebrated every year on the last Monday in May.
 It usually falls between May 28th and May 31st.

 Having a day to honor the soldiers who lost their lives started after the American Civil War (1861-1865).